 IT’S NOT ABOUT DISCOVERING WHAT TO TEACH.
 IT IS ABOUT DISCOVERING HOW KIDS LEARN.

 More than 100 years ago, Maria Montessori (1870—1952) saw a great need to reform the educational system of her time.
-Her ideas have not only stood the test of time, they have proven to be more valuable than ever in teaching children for the 21st century.
+Her ideas have not only stood the test of time, but they have also proven to be more valuable than ever in teaching children for the 21st century.

 Maria devoted her life to creating schools that develop the full potential of each individual child.
-She believed that education could be a powerful force in creating more responsible and caring individuals, and that through observation, individual choice, and a carefully prepared environment, great success is possible.
+She believed that education could be a powerful force in creating more responsible and caring individuals and that through observation, individual choice, and a carefully prepared environment, great success is possible.

 The core Montessori principles resonate with so many parents and so many kinds of learners:

 - Individual learning.
 Montessori education recognizes that each child learns at a different pace and we allow time in the classroom for that growth to take place.
-The Montessori method is based on deep respect for and understanding of child development.
+The Montessori method is based on a deep respect for and understanding of child development.

 - Multi-age groupings of children within a classroom.
 Multi-age groupings provide the necessary opportunities for older children to be role models for the younger students, both reinforcing their own learning and building self-esteem.
 In addition, these groupings contribute to a strong sense of community in the classroom.

 - An emphasis on concrete learning first.
 A primary emphasis on concrete learning provides a firm foundation for abstraction later.
 Children need to experience concepts in concrete ‘hands-on’ ways before they can truly think abstractly.
 For example, we teach children to feel the difference in weight between the quantities of one, ten, 100 and 1,000.